Antonio447-cloud/front-end-development/Page Reviews/README.md

 ## Above you will find the source code of a page reviews section of a website.

-- Output of the page reviews section:
+- Output of page reviews:

 ![output](./output.png)